Back to the guides

 1. Identify the one thing.
 Every technical concept has a single core insight that everything else hangs on.
 For distributed systems, it might be: "Multiple computers need to agree on the truth, and messages between them can get lost."
 Everything else -- Paxos, Raft, Byzantine fault tolerance -- is elaboration.
 Find the one thing.

 2. Anchor to something familiar.
-Analogies aren't decoration.
-They're the fastest way to build a mental model from scratch.
-But the analogy has to come from the listener's world, not yours.
+Analogies can build a starting mental model, but the analogy has to come from the listener's world and its limits should be named.
 "It's like a git merge conflict" only works if your listener uses git.
-"It's like two people editing the same document at the same time and their changes contradicting each other" works for anyone.
+"It is like two people editing the same document at the same time; the analogy breaks down when we discuss failure recovery" is both accessible and honest.

 3. Declare your simplification.
 Say out loud: "I'm simplifying here, but the key idea is..."
 This does two things.
 It signals intellectual honesty (you're not pretending the topic is actually simple).
 And it gives you permission to omit the caveats and edge cases that your technical brain wants to include but that would drown the listener.